a-fotherby/Omphalos/README.md

             sulfate_reduction:

 Which gets us into the namelist for that particular reaction.
-We can then change the rate by indexing the name for the equilibreum constant, in this case `keq`:
+We can then change the rate by indexing the name for the equilibrium constant, in this case `keq`:

     namelist:
         aqueous: